 Here are just a few favorite uses for using essential oils for babies.

-Healthy Tummies: Mix 1 drop of Roman chamomile and 1 drop of orange with 2 tsp. of a carrier oil.
-Add 1 tsp of the mixture to warm bathwater, and stir the oils into the water with your hand before bathing the baby.
+Healthy Tummies (To help with babies gas): Mix 1 drop of Roman chamomile and 1 drop of orange with 2 tsp. of a carrier oil.
+Add 1 tsp of the mixture to warm bathwater, and stir the essential oils into the water with your hand before bathing the baby.

 Peaceful Babies: Mix 1 drop of lavender with 1 Tbps. of a carrier oil.
-Gently massage a few drops into the abdomen, rub in a circular motion clockwise (following the direction of the colon).
+Gently massage a few drops of oil into your baby’s abdomen, rub in a circular motion clockwise (following the direction of the colon).

-Healthy Sinuses: For relief during daytime hours, diffuse 1 drop of lavender or melaleuca.
+Healthy Sinuses: For relief during daytime hours, diffuse 1 drop of lavender or melaleuca oil.

 Healthy Respiration: Mix 1 drop of lavender with 1 Tbps. of a carrier oil.
-Rub a small amount on chest and back.
+Rub a small amount on your baby’s chest and back.

-Healthy Scalps: Combine 2 Tbsp. of coconut oil with 1 drop of lemon and 1 drop of geranium.
+Healthy Scalps: Combine 2 Tbsp. of coconut oil with 1 drop of lemon and 1 drop of geranium oil.
 Apply a small amount of this blend on the baby’s head.

 Happy Babies: Place a drop of lavender of Roman chamomile into your palm, rub hands together, and then let the baby smell the oil from your hand.
 Don’t let the baby touch the oil.

-Happy Mouths: Mix 1 drop of Roman chamomile or lavender with 1 Tbsp. of a carrier oil.
-Use a small amount to gently massage the outside of the face along the jawline.
+Happy Mouths: Mix 1 drop of Roman chamomile oil or lavender with 1 Tbsp. of a carrier oil.
+Use a small amount to gently massage the outside of your baby’s face along the jawline.

 Last Updated on